armanmaurya/readcsv/README.md

 # ReadCsv
-A tool to work with csv files
+A tool to Print CSV files in formatted form in Terminal